-Mittelschmerz is pelvic pain and cramps that occur during ovulation in some women.
+Mittelschmerz is pelvic pain and cramping that occurs during ovulation in some women.
 The word Mittelschmerz originates from Germany and translated means "middle pain."
-You may hear Mittelschmerz called various terms including painful ovulation, mid-cycle pain, and middle cramps or pain.
+It typically refers to the one-sided sensation that some women feel around the time that an egg is released from the right or left ovary.
+Mittelschmerz is also referred to as painful ovulation, mid-cycle pain, and middle cramps or pain.

 Ovulation normally occurs about two weeks after the first day of menstruation.
 During ovulation, one of the ovaries releases an ovum, or egg, into the corresponding fallopian tube.
-This is when some women experience pain or cramps between periods or Mittelschmerz.
+This is when some women experience pain or cramps between periods.

 About 20% of women experience the severe pain or cramps caused by Mittelschmerz.
-Women who experience Mittelschmerz, feel severe pain or cramps on one side of the lower abdomen, and although it may feel like something serious is wrong, Mittelschmerz is almost never serious.
+Women who experience Mittelschmerz, feel severe or sharp pain or cramping on one side of the lower abdomen, and although it may feel like something serious is wrong, Mittelschmerz is almost never serious.

 Other symptoms that sometimes occur with Mittelschmerz include nausea and / or light bleeding or spotting.
 The good news is that the pain, cramps, and other symptoms associated with this condition usually last only six to eight hours, although, Mittelschmerz can last up to 24 to 48 hours.